randy7771026/p4e/README.md

 p4e
 ===

-A place to learn github and store programming for everyone exercises
+A place to learn github and store programming for everyone exercises.
+Programming for Everyone is a class offered on Coursera by Charles Severance of the University of Michigan.